Drea Bowen - Chair, Board of Directors

 Roby is currently OHW's artist-in-residence, using her new-found artistic abilities to create special OHW cards to sell in local venues to raise money for OHW scholarships, and to capture in graphite and watercolors, the individual beauty and character of the non-human residents of the Sanctuary.

-Gabrielle Youngker- Secretary, Grant Researcher, Equine Manager, Board of Directors
+Gabrielle Youngker- Sanctuary & Volunteer Manager, ROOTS Institute Executive Director, Board of Directors

 One Heart Wild also relies on the invaluable efforts of Assistants, Interns and Volunteers that support day-to-day operations.
 Click here to learn how to apply to become a volunteer or intern.